Dr Paul Hapney

 About me

-I strive to work in flexible, client friendly ways.
+Given the variety of people and problems I encounter, I work flexibly.
 Meeting on a weekly basis or less frequently, I offer short term counselling to people experiencing temporary emotional distress such as can be triggered by life upheaval and change, relationship problems, or losses of various kinds.
-I also work longer term with people suffering with chronic problems such as being affected by persistent stress, anxiety, or anger, recurrent bouts of depression, debilitating low self esteem, or repeated relationship problems.
+I work longer term with people suffering chronic problems, such as being affected by persistent stress, anxiety, or anger, recurrent bouts of depression, debilitating low self esteem, or repeated relationship problems.

-Sometimes people do not know what type of problem they have: only that something is wrong, they do not feel right, their life does not feel right, something is missing, relationships are not fulfilling, or they find themselves engaging in habitual unhealthy behaviours.
-Meeting in a way that works for my clients, with time and commitment these harder to name difficulties can also be understood and overcome.
+Sometimes people do not know what type of problem they have, only that their life feels wrong, something is missing, they are doing things they shouldn't - or not doing things they should!
+With time and commitment these harder to name difficulties can also be understood and worked on.

-Outside of my private practice I have provided therapy in NHS settings for many years, including roles as Senior Psychology Practitioner and Specialist MBT Practitioner, offering individual and group psychotherapy to people experiencing complex emotional problems, including personality disorder.
+Although I enjoy the flexibility and independence that private practice offers, I worked for many years in NHS settings, including roles as Senior Psychology Practitioner and Specialist MBT Practitioner, offering individual and group psychotherapy to people experiencing complex emotional problems, including personality disorder.

 My Style of Practice

-Counselling Psychology is based upon an approach that adopts a holistic attitude to people problems, seeing them as emerging from the many contexts of people's lives: these include ongoing close relationships, formative and developmental experiences, social/cultural background, issues of gender and sexuality, and neuroloigical endowment.
+My psychological approach to practice is based upon a model that adopts a holistic attitude to people problems, seeing them as emerging from the many contexts of people's lives.
+These include ongoing close relationships, formative and developmental experiences, social/cultural situation, issues of gender and sexuality, anatomical and neurological endowment, and life phase/stage.
 The strength of being a psychologist in private practice is that it allows me to hold this broad understanding of the nature of people's 'problems in living,' whilst selecting my interventions to meet the needs of any particular client.

 The breadth and length of my training enables me to draw upon differing psychological models to suit the character, problems, and needs of an individual client.
-This approach contrasts with both a standard counsellor or psychotherapy training wherein the practitioner normally focusses on one main model and also the 'treatment' medical model approach used in health care settings where patients are offered a single module of therapy (such as counselling or CBT).
+This approach contrasts with both a standard counsellor or psychotherapy training wherein the practitioner normally focusses on one main model; also the 'treatment' medical model approach, used in health care settings where patients are offered a single module of therapy (such as counselling or CBT).

 Getting Started